UyChooTran/rshell/README.md

 Everything after a "#" is considered a comment.

 Our commands are executed using the C++ system calls: fork(), execvp() and waitpid().

+List of known bugs:

+Doesn't output the user directory

+The cd command does not execute